Evaluation of performance

 The project findings show, among other things, a considerable bias in selecting personnel.
 If women and men apply for an advertised scientific position at TU Wien, it is clear from experiments that (potential) male and female decision-makers assess men and women according to gender-specific stereotypes.
 It also found that women's CVs are judged significantly more harshly when their gender is visible on their application.
 The opposite effect occurs for men.

-Further publications on the project are available at: http://www.imw.tuwien.ac.at/aw/project_overview/leaky_pipeline/.
+Further publications on the project are available at: http://www.imw.tuwien.ac.at/aw/project_overview/leaky_pipeline/., opens an external URL in a new window

 The commentary of the neurobiologist Ben A. Barres, also published by Nature, argues that an important step towards eliminating discrimination is recognising it and actively working against it.
 As a measure to combat the ongoing discrimination of women, he suggests selecting future managers according to other criteria to ensure higher diversity among researchers, to have a wider variety of role models and above all to address the discrimination that is taking place.
 Selection processes should also be both fairer and more transparent.
 Finally, the next generation of female scientists should be given more self-confidence when embarking on their career path.